YasserB94/CookieClicker/readme.md

 	split in two functions: update() and draw()
   - [X] Make the cookie clickable
     - [X] Add a counter to count amount of cookies baked
+- [X] Add logic to sell shop cookies and convert to credits
+  - [X] set cookieprice and sell a cookie every x random seconds
+  - [ ] implement upgrade to get more money per cookie sold
+  - [ ] implement upgrade to sell cookies faster
-- [ ] Add some sort of multiplier
+- [X] Add some sort of multiplier
-  - [ ] Add oven option to upgrade-shop pane
+  - [X] Add oven option to upgrade-shop pane
-  - [ ] Add oven level indicator to upgrade-stats pane
+  - [X] Add oven level indicator to upgrade-stats pane
-  - [ ] Add price to oven upgrade
+  - [X] Add price to oven upgrade
-  - [ ] Make cookie clicker generate random amount of cookies based on oven level
+  - [X] Make cookie clicker increase cookies per click based on oven level
+- [X] Add Economics upgrade
+  - [X] Sell more cookies at a time
+  - [X] Added extra check to make sure there are enough cookies
+- [ ] Add Cookie Quality Upgrade
+  - [ ] Earn tips, the user has a small chance to gain an extra credit/cookie sold

 - [ ] Upgrade Ideas
-  - [ ] The user sells a cookie every x seconds and gains money to buy upgrades instead of using cookies
+  - [X] The user sells a cookie every x seconds and gains money to buy upgrades instead of using cookies
     - [ ] Study Economy -> Cookies are converted to money quicker (Better business plan, more sales)
     - [ ] Improve Recipe -> Cookies are converted to more money (Nicer cookies, larger price)
     - [ ] Invest -> The user invests its current money and will get a passive money income